LuongPhuHoa/blindpie/README.md

 Note #1: use the `-M` parameter to set the reliability of the script.
 The value goes from 0 (the least reliable but the fastest) to 3 (the most reliable but the slowest).

-Note #2: use the `-T` parameter to set the number of rows to extract concurrently.
+Note #2: use the `-T` parameter to set the number of rows to extract concurrently. <strong>Multithreading is suggested during local analysis only.
+It seems to be less reliable for non local targets.</strong>

 The script will test each character of each row and will print the rows found.